Sanderson Farms has steadily scratched its way up the pecking

 including frozen entrées.
 Customers are food retailers,

-Georgia, and North Carolina, which combined process more than 9.37
+Carolina, which combined process more than 9.37 million chickens

-years with a new poultry operation in Kinston, North Carolina,
+Sanderson Farms has a poultry operation in Kinston, North

-which processes an estimated 1.25 million birds per week for
+Carolina, which processes an estimated 1.25 million birds per week

-the retail chill-pack market, and a new big bird deboning
+for the retail chill-pack market, and a big bird deboning

 pounds of dressed chicken per week.

-Altogether, during fiscal 2013 Sanderson Farms processed 452
+Altogether, during FY2014, Sanderson Farms processed 476 million

-million chickens to produce 3 billion dressed pounds.
+chickens to produce 3.4 billion dressed pounds.
 Its prepared

 consumer packaged partially cooked or marinated chicken items that